 - Place in a high-sided roasting tin and cover with two cans of the chopped tomatoes.
 If it’s looking a little sparse, open the third and pour some more over.

-- Add a half mug of water to the bottom of the tin and cover with thick aluminium foil.
+- Add the stock to the the tin and cover with thick aluminium foil.

 - Put in the oven and drop the temperature to 170°C and cook for 4.5 hours